 Can we deduce what’s on a person’s mind merely by reading the body language of their feet?
-That is the question this post attempts to answer.
+That is the question this article attempts to answer.

-When we communicate with others, our attention is focused mainly on the words they speak and the facial expressions they make.
-We pay little, if any, attention to gestures of the body and when it comes to the feet, we almost never look at them.
+When we communicate with others, we focus our attention mainly on their words and facial expressions.
+We pay little, if any, attention to gestures of the body and when it comes to feet, we almost never look at them.

 Body language of pointing feet

-In any situation where we are involved with some other person or a group, be it standing or seated position, the direction in which our lead foot (the right one, mostly) points, reveals the direction in which we want to go.
+In a situation where we’re interacting with others, the direction in which we point our dominant foot reveals the direction in which we want to go.
+It doesn’t matter whether we’re standing or sitting.

 The foot forward position